World War II: Kursk--Operation Citidel (July 1943)

 The defeat in North Africa was punishing.
 This was in part because Hitler rush the Wehrmach's limited strategic reserve in a doomed effort to save Tunisia.
 Here the Luftwaffe's limited air lift capability had to be use to rush in and supply German troops at a time the position in Stalingrad was deteriorating.
 While the German deployment in Tunisia, Sicily, and Itlaly are a fraction of the Wehrmacht's strength on the Eastern Front, when combined with the need to strengthen the Atlantic Wall along the Chnnel coast, the Germans wee unable to bring the full force of their military strength to bear on the Red Army in the East.
 And it was on the Eastern Frount that World War II would be decided.

-The German in furious fighting falling Stalingrad managed to stabilize the Eastern Front.
+The Wehrmacht in furious fighting following the 6th Army's surrender in Stalingrad managed to stabilize the Eastern Front (Spring 1943).
 The Germans even managed to take back some Ukranian cities such as Karkov.
 NAZI propaganda proclaimed the successes as if they were major accomplishments.
+Goebbels propaganda stressedcvthese victories.
 Veterans of the effort to retake Karkov were pictured being hosted by the Goebbels family (June 1943).
+Newspapers and radio broadcasts gave no hit of the desperate plight.
+Goebbels began talking about secret weapons.
+Germans couldm however, read the map. and everywhere German armies were giving ground to the Allies.
+The Red Army had been stopped, but had in some places advance more than half the distance to the Reich and from the West the Allied bombing was intensifying..

 German Summer Offensives

 The conduct of World War was largely determined by Hitler and the Wehrmact through a series of Summer offensives.
-The War was launched by Hitler in the late September offensive in Poland (1939).
-Next came the Western Offensive that defeated the French rmy and gave Hitler control of Western Europe (1940).
+The War was launched by Hitler in the September offensive in Poland (1939).
+Next came the Western Offensive that defeated the French Army and gave Hitler control of Western Europe (1940).
 This was followed by two massive offensives in the East to destroy the Soviet Union.
 First came Barbarossa (1941) and then the southern offensive (1942).
 Both of the two German offensive in the Soviet Union ended disastrously, but the NAZIs stull geld much of the western Soviet Union.
 The Western Allies began to take the iniative with the victory at El Alemain (October 1942) and the Torch landings (November 1942).
-The bulk of the Wehrmacht, however, was still deployed on the Eastern Front and the NAIs still had the strength for one final summer offensive.
+The bulk of the Wehrmacht, however, was still deployed on the Eastern Front and the NAIs still had the strength for one final massive summer offensive.
+This time it was only sufficent for one sector of the front in the south.

 German Planning